 That being said, we would stay away from units in this area, as it's really the houses here which hold all the appeal.

 - Median property price Bexley: $1,240,000 for houses, $660,000 for units

 - Average rental yield Bexley: 2.5% for houses and 3.4% for units

 - 5 year compound growth rate for Bexley: 2.4% for houses and -0.1% for units

-The Sydney property market is forecasted to show a 7-11% growth rate in 2021.
+The Sydney property market is forecasted to show a 7-11% growth rate from 2022 and beyond.
 Even in a not-so-rosy condition, it may rise by 4% according to Property Update.

 Despite the dip in rental prices in many suburbs, the price growth has held strong in many suburbs.

 Disclaimer: The information on this website is for general information only.
 You should consider seeking independent legal, financial, taxation or other advice to check how the website information relates to your unique circumstances. :Different is not liable for any loss caused, whether due to negligence or otherwise arising from the use of, or reliance on, the information provided directly or indirectly, by use of this website.